- Local groups

 We're continuing this work.

-While EAC explores how to address these challenges, we continue to offer paper-based tests.
+While Editors Canada explores how to address these challenges, we continue to offer paper-based tests.

 How are the tests handled and marked?